logi-web/games/README.md

 # Simple Lists with GitHub Pages
 A lightweight, YAML-driven web application for pretty link collections.
-Originally created to bookmark daily web-based games ([example](https://logi-web.github.io/games/)), but versatile enough for any collection of links.
+Originally created to bookmark daily web-based [games](https://logi-web.github.io/games/), but versatile enough for any collection of links.

 ## Features
 - 🎨 Clean, responsive design